 Do You Need Professional Liability Insurance?

-Now you might be wondering if you really need professional liability insurance, or if you can get by without it.
-The short answer is: if you specialize in a certain industry, you should consider getting professional liability insurance.
+If you specialize in a certain industry, you should consider getting professional liability insurance.
 General liability insurance does not offer the same protection as professional liability insurance policies.

 Shop around and get quotes from a few different insurance providers.
 Most providers will suggest insurance products for you based on your industry, the size of your business and your specific needs.